โš–๏ธ Airport Comparison Tool

 ๐Ÿข Terminal Information

 Bulimba Airport (BIP), identified by the ICAO code YBWM, is a remote regional airstrip located in the Far North Queensland region of Australia, approximately 140 kilometers west of Chillagoe.
 Situated at an elevation of 471 feet (144 meters), the airfield serves as a vital aviation link for the Bulimba Station cattle property and the surrounding pastoral community.
-The facility features a single unsealed dirt and gravel runway that is primarily utilized for station management, livestock logistics, and essential rural services.
+This civilian airfield sits at 470 feet above sea level and operates with a single unsealed dirt and gravel runway requiring landing permits, primarily utilized for station management, livestock logistics, and essential rural services, with Chillagoe located 72 miles away.
 It is a critical operational point for the Royal Flying Doctor Service (RFDS), providing a secure landing site for emergency medical evacuations and routine health clinics in this sparsely populated area of the Queensland interior.
 The 'terminal' infrastructure at Bulimba is minimalist and integrated into the operational heart of the cattle station.
 There is no formal passenger terminal building with modern amenities such as climate control, check-in desks, or digital flight displays.
 Instead, the airstrip functions as a functional bush landing ground where passenger movements and cargo handling are coordinated directly through the station management or private charter operators.
 Flight arrivals and departures are typically conducted during daylight hours, as the field operates strictly under Visual Flight Rules (VFR) and lacks permanent runway lighting.
 Travelers should not expect any public shops, cafes, or restrooms on-site; the environment is rustic and entirely tailored to the requirements of outback station life.
 Accessibility to Bulimba is restricted to private aircraft and on-demand charter services, typically operating from regional hubs like Cairns (CNS) or Mareeba.
 The surrounding landscape is characterized by the rugged beauty of the Walsh River system and the expansive savannah plains of the Cape York Peninsula.
 Ground transportation is limited to private station vehicles, and there are no public taxi or rental car services available at the field.
 Visitors are typically guests of the station or service providers, and all logisticsโ€”including fuel and water suppliesโ€”must be pre-arranged with the property owners.
 Despite its isolation, the airport remains a symbol of resilience, providing a crucial aerial bridge to one of the most remote parts of Far North Queensland.

 ๐Ÿ”„ Connection Tips